INF1NUM/APKToolGUI/README.md

 A: Download [Baksmali.jar/Smali.jar](https://bitbucket.org/JesusFreke/smali/downloads/) and replace it on Resources folder

 ##### Q: How to reset?
-A: Simply delete the config.xml file on the same directory of the executeable
+A: Simply delete the config.xml file from the directory of the executeable

 ##### Q: Why this tool is a virus?
 A: It just a false positive, anti-virus always flag tools/softwares like this as virus.
 Don't always believe what your anti-virus are telling you.
 Try to compile the source by yourself and you will see

 ##### Q: Can you make an automatic APK injecting tool?
-A: No, that's not the scope of this tool, and I don't have time for that.
-However, you can try making it by yourself, or have a look on [SaveToGame](https://github.com/And42/SaveToGame) project which can give you ideas how to do it.
+A: No, that's out of scope of this tool, and I'm not interested.

 ##### Q: Can you implement an option to protect/pack/obfuscate APK?
-A: No, protection is beyond the scope of this tool
+A: No, APK protection is beyond the scope of this tool

 ##### Q: Can you implement an option to deobfuscate/unpack APK or bypass anti-cheat/security?
 A: No, they are also beyond the scope of this tool.
 I don't condone bypassing such protections

+##### Q: I don't like split APK.
+Where can I get single APK instead?
+A: Download from [Apkcombo's APK downloader](https://apkcombo.com/downloader/), or [Apkpure](https://apkpure.com/) (Choose APK instead XAPK)

+##### Q: Can you help me with modding APK in general?
+A: Sorry, I don't offer support with it.

 # Development
 This project is written in C#